-Additionally these species (with the exception of Fal Oyster) are not subject to any fishery specific national or EU controls, other than more general gear specification, licencing and a minimum landing size.
+Additionally these species are not subject to any fishery-specific national or EU controls, other than more general gear specification, licencing and a minimum landing size.
 In short stock level management is not likely to be driven by an EU-led approach, nor would such an approach be appropriate.